RIS-Assisted Generalized Receive Quadrature Spatial Modulation with Extension to Multicast Communications: Numerical Results

-In this section, we demonstrate the BER performance of the proposed RIS-GRQSM system through numerical simulations and compare the results with the most relevant benchmark schemes from the literature.
-As benchmarks, we consider the RIS-RQSM system \cite{dinan2023ris} and a generalized version of the RIS-RQSSK system based on RIS partitioning \cite{zhang2022gssk}\footnote{The authors of \cite{zhang2022gssk} proposed an RIS partitioning approach (i.e., the RIS elements are partitioned into multiple sets, each of which targets one receive antenna) in order to extend the RIS-SSK system to the RIS-GSSK scheme.
-Our preliminary results have shown a significant advantage over this scheme; hence, as a valid benchmark, we decided to implement a system that employs an approach similar to RIS-GSSK in order to generalize the RIS-RQSSK system.}, both of which incorporate the concept of SM at the receiver.
+In this subsection, we present the performance results of the proposed RIS-GRQSM system.
+As benchmarks, we consider the RIS-RQSM system \cite{dinan2023ris}, and a generalized version of the RIS-RQSSK system using the RIS partitioning approach \cite{zhang2022gssk}\footnote{The authors of \cite{zhang2022gssk} proposed an RIS partitioning approach (i.e., the RIS elements are partitioned into multiple sets, each of which targets one receive antenna) in order to extend the RIS-SSK system to the RIS-GSSK scheme.
+Our preliminary results have shown a significant advantage over this scheme; hence, as a more relevant benchmark, we have implemented a system that employs an approach similar to RIS-GSSK in order to generalize the RIS-RQSSK system.}, both of which incorporate the concept of SM at the receiver.